Nordstrom Anniversary Sale 2019: Last Day Before Public Access

-Nordstrom Anniversary Sale 2019: Last Day Before Public Access -- Shop Rag & Bone, Barefoot Dreams & More
+Nordstrom Anniversary Sale 2019: Final Hours -- Shop Mother, Sam Edelman & More Before Public Access Starts

 When Does It Take Place?

 It began on July 12 for Nordstrom cardmembers who receive early access to the Nordstrom Anniversary Sale discounts before it opens to the public on July 19 at 9:30 a.m.
 PST/12:30 p.m.
-EST. The last day is Aug.
+EST online.
+In-store hours vary.
+The last day is Aug.
 4 and prices will go back up on Aug.
 5.

 How Can I Access the Deals?